mailchimp/wordpress/readme.txt

 == Upgrade Notice ==

+= 2.1.0 =
+This version increased the WordPress minimum version to from 6.4 to 6.4 and the PHP minimum version to 7.4.

 = 2.0.0 =
 This release updates the form ID attribute and form field ID attributes.
 If you're using ID selectors for custom styling, please update the selectors accordingly.